ProDataMan/ansible-best-practices-windows/labs/setup-ansible/index_new.md

 1. Right Click in the explorer pane
 1. Select `New File`
-1. Name the new file 'ansible.cfg'
+1. Name the new file `ansible.cfg`
 1. Paste the code below into the file

 ```yaml